-Illustrations of problematic relationships include a family or other personal relationships with one or more of Servicer's employees who are not members of the IRG and reporting lines within Servicer that could raise questions of independence.
+- c.
+Independence.
+The IRG's managers evaluate the independence of each team member during each member's interview for a position with the IRG, and report any potential issues in the relevant Quarterly Report.
+The IRG Manager has assured the SPF that any IRG member who has been or may in the future be identified as having a relationship with the Servicer that could call into question the member's independence has not been permitted and will not be permitted to test any Metrics that could impair or appear to impair the IRG's independence.
+Illustrations of problematic relationships include a family or other personal relationships with one or more of Servicer's employees who are not members of the IRG and reporting lines within Servicer that could raise questions of independence. - d.

-- d.
 Interaction of IRG, PPF and SPF.
-The interaction between the IRG and the PPF and SPF has been professional and the PPF and the SPF have found the IRG generally to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
-During its test work, the SPF identified instances where its results did not agree with the IRG's results.
-In those instances, the IRG investigated the facts and circumstances surrounding the loans in question, made necessary or appropriate changes to its Work Papers, including its Pass/Fail results, and, where appropriate, selected additional sample loans to test.
-The SPF concluded that these differences were not intentional and generally were the result of differing interpretations of relevant information or application of Servicing Standards, and ultimately did not impact overall testing results. - 3.
+The interaction between the IRG and the PPF and SPF has been professional and the PPF and the SPF have found the IRG to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
+During its test work, the SPF identified instances where its loan level results did not agree with the IRG's loan level results.
+In those instances, the IRG investigated the facts and circumstances surrounding the loans in question, made any necessary or appropriate changes to its Work Papers, including its loan level Pass/Fail results, and, where appropriate, selected additional sample loans to test.
+The SPF concluded that any differences between the IRG and SPF were not intentional, generally were the result of differing interpretations of relevant information or application of Servicing Standards and ultimately, did not impact overall testing results. - 3.
 SOR.
-In addition to the overview of the SOR presented by Servicer at the October 2012 meeting discussed above, the Servicer has also provided the PPF and the SPF with explanations on the SOR necessary for the PPF and the SPF to perform Metrics testing in Test Periods 1 and 2 in the manner and within the time frames contemplated under Exhibit E and the Work Plan.
-The IRG identified and explained seven system platforms within the SOR related to Test Period 1 Metrics and thirteen system platforms related to Test Period 2 Metrics.
+In addition to the overview of the SOR presented by Servicer at the September 18 and 19, 2012 meeting discussed above, Servicer has provided the PPF and the SPF with information and explanations on the SOR that have been in sufficient detail for the PPF and the SPF to perform Metrics testing in Test Periods 1 and 2 in the manner and within the time frames contemplated under Exhibit E and the Work Plan.
+This information included documentation that mapped the SOR utilized to each of the Metrics tested in Test Periods 1 and 2.
+The IRG identified and explained 12 system platforms and other systems within the SOR related to Test Period 1 Metrics and 15 system platforms and other systems related to Test Period 2 Metrics.
 The SPF relied on the IRG to select mortgage loan testing populations from the appropriate sources within the SOR.
-The SPF, using information provided by the IRG, determined that the IRG's population selection and sampling was consistent with applicable procedures set out in the Work Plan and test scripts developed by the IRG for testing the Metrics.
+The SPF, using information provided by the IRG and subject to additional test work on certain Metrics as discussed in Section IV.C.3.a. below, determined that the IRG's population selection and sampling was consistent with applicable procedures set out in the Work Plan and test scripts developed by the IRG for testing the Metrics.